Eugene-Smirnov/rsschool-cv/cv.md

 ```

 ### 6. Working experience:
-Have no any eperience in IT
+Have no any experience in IT
 ### 7. Education:
 * [BSMU](https://www.bsmu.by/) graduate